Stay safe online by safeguarding your computer against viruses.

 The Federal Trade Commission and the technology industry have teamed up to create a set of tips, articles, videos and quizzes designed to help you guard against Internet fraud, secure your computer and protect your personal information.
 Learn more.

-Obtain and use the PayPal Security Key for an additional layer of password protection, authentication and security.
-The lightweight, sturdy token fits on your keychain and generates a unique, six-digit code to use with your eBay User ID and password whenever you sign in to your account.
+Obtain and use Symantec VIP Security credentials for an additional layer of password protection, authentication and security.
+Available for both Mobile and Desktop, VIP Security generates a unique, six-digit code to use with your eBay User ID and password whenever you sign in to your account.
 Learn more.

 Buy with confidence by reviewing a seller's eBay feedback.